George Deukmejian: Early life and education

 Deukmejian attended local schools.
-For college, he graduated in 1949 with a B.A. in Sociology from Siena College.
+For college, he graduated in 1949 with a B.A. in sociology from Siena College.
 He earned a Juris Doctor (J.D.) from St. John's University in New York City in 1952.
 From 1953 to 1955, he served in the U.S. Army, assigned to the Judge Advocate General's Corps (JAG).

-Move to California

 Deukmejian moved to California in 1955 where his sister, Anna Ashjian, was living and there was a large Armenian community.
 She introduced him to his future wife Gloria Saatjian, a bank teller whose parents were also immigrants from Armenia.
 They married on February 16, 1957.
 He and his wife had three children: two daughters, born in 1964 and 1969; and one son, born in 1966.

 Political career

 Deukmejian entered politics in California after a short period of private legal practice in Long Beach alongside Malcolm M. Lucas.
 In 1962, Deukmejian was elected to represent Long Beach in the State Assembly.

 In 1966, he was elected as a state senator, serving from 1967 to 1979.
 He was a high-profile advocate for capital punishment.
 By 1969, he was the Majority Leader of the California State Senate.

 He first ran for Attorney General of California in 1970, finishing fourth in the Republican primary.
 He won the election for Attorney General in 1978 and served from 1979 to 1983.
-During this time, he led a high-profile campaign against cannabis in northern California.
+During this time, he led a high-profile campaign against cannabis in northern California, which later became the Campaign Against Marijuana Planting.
 Additionally, he led a veto override against Governor Jerry Brown, who had vetoed legislation to authorize the death penalty.